What to do

 Many residents find having care teams like this onsite a great reassurance in case they become ill or suffer a fall.
 And if you do start to struggle with your health, having trained professionals onsite often allows for any causes of concern to be addressed quickly.

 However, for some people, their medical needs will be at a level which are beyond the staffing volumes which are present in residential care.

 If that sounds like you, it may be better for you to receive nursing care.
-However, your doctor would advise you if this course of action would be in your best interest.
+However, your doctor can advise you if this choice is right for you.

 So, what is nursing care?

 At Briarlea, we do not provide nursing care.
 However, we have a great relationship with our district nurses.
-They pop by regularly to deal with any medical issues our residents may have.
+They pop in regularly to deal with any medical issues our residents may have.